Zeta potential analysis: ensure the stability of your colloidal dispersions

 • Size of analyzable particles : from a few nanometers to several microns.

-• Speed : results obtained in a few minutes.
+• Speed : results obtained in minutes.

-What matrices can be analyzed by zeta potential analysis?
+Which matrices can be analyzed by zeta potential analysis?

 Zeta potential analysis is suitable for a wide range of matrices and samples, including: